silvercircle/silvercircle.github.io/_posts/2017-08-22-Blogging-with-jekyll.markdown

 situation has improved a bit over the last couple of years, mainly because more and more developers understand how basic attack vectors like XSS and SQL injections work and how to fend off attacks against them, there are still countless vulnerable web applications in the wild.
+With static pages, however, the risk is almost completely eliminated, because the majority of attack vectors vanish with the absence of code execution and database interaction.

+## Revision control

+Wiki authors probably know the deal.
+Every article is managed by some kind of revision control system.
+This has a number of advantages:

+* **Transparent changes**.
+The revision history can be used to see all changes made to the article.

+* **Easy way to revert**.
+Any change to an article, template, CSS or any other file can be undone with ease.
+Just revert to an earlier version.

 ## There are cons, there must be, right?

 Well, of course, there are.
 The total absence of dynamic site building abilities (with the exception of some client-sided Ajax/JavaScript tricks) implies a lot of downsides.
 Whether or not they are significant enough to work as a valid argument against using a static site generator is up to the site owner.
 The decision might not be an easy one, because the cons are